 Rights & Responsibilities

-As a member of THP your are entitled to certain rights and responsibilities
+As an enrollee of THP your are entitled to certain rights and responsibilities

-At THP we always strive to bring you great health care service backed up by friendly and courteous membership services.
-Below you will find a list of your rights and responsibilities of your health care membership with us.Non ‘Discrimination Statement’
+At THP we always strive to bring you great health care service backed up by friendly and courteous enrollment services.
+Below you will find a list of your rights and responsibilities of your health care enrollment with us.Non ‘Discrimination Statement’

 Your Rights and Responsibilities